 You can list the available software products, packages, and filesets on AIX media.
-This media can be a CD-ROM, tape, diskette, or directory.
-The output lists the available packages and filesets on the media.
-The descriptions are provided at the fileset level.
+This media can be a CD, tape, diskette, or directory.
+The list provides the names of the available packages and filesets on the media.
+These descriptions are provided at the fileset level.

 You can choose to do a preview installation before performing the actual installation.
-A preview installation provides the preinstallation information that will occur during a regular installation, however, no software will be installed.
+A preview installation provides the pre-installation information that will occur during a regular installation, however, no software will be installed.